nf-core/website/sites/docs/src/content/docs/guides/quick_start/introduction.md

 Each section should be explored to understand what the pipeline does and how it can be configured.

+## Join the nf-core community!

-## Any questions?
+Any questions?
 Wanna help out?
 Join the nf-core community!

 The nf-core Slack is the place to get help, share expertise, and connect with other community members.

+We hope to see you there!

 <p>
     <a class="btn btn-success me-2" href="/join/slack"
         ><i class="fab fa-slack"></i> Join the nf-core Slack</a
     >
 </p>

-We hope to see you there!

 **Important to know**